-She broke off with a sharp wail.
+She broke off with a sharp wail....
 Out in the passage something like a battery of artillery had roared.
 The door opened and Jane Hubbard appeared, slipping a fresh cartridge into the elephant-gun.
 "One of them was popping about outside here," she announced.
 "I took a shot at him, but I'm afraid I missed.
 The visibility was bad.
 At any rate he went away."
 In this last statement she was perfectly accurate.
 Bream Mortimer, who had been aroused by the orchestrion and who had come out to see what was the matter, had gone away at the rate of fifty miles an hour.
 He had been creeping down the passage when he found himself suddenly confronted by a dim figure which, without a word, had attempted to slay him with an enormous gun.
 The shot had whistled past his ears and gone singing down the corridor.
 This was enough for Bream.
 He had returned to his room in three strides, and was now under the bed.
 The burglars might take everything in the house and welcome, so that they did not molest his privacy.
 That was the way Bream looked at it.
 And very sensible of him, too, I consider.
 "We'd better go downstairs," said Jane.
 "Bring the candle.
-Not you, Eustace darling.
-You stay where you are or you may catch a chill.
-Don't stir out of bed!"
+Not you, Eustace, darling.
+Don't you stir out of bed!"
 "I won't," said Eustace obediently.